TLDR: Use ExpressBruteFlexible to migrate from vulnerable express-brute package.

 - Instantly try 1000 passwords.

 I was using mobile internet from other continent and a laptop with eight CPU cores.
 I was able to make 14 password tries instead of 5.
+(Edit: I was actually able to make 216 tries instead of 5 later.)
 "Phew, it is nothing, Roman", - you may think.
 It allows to make about 5 more in 10 minutes.
 Then again 5 in 10 minutes, then 5 in 20 minutes, etc with default Ghost settings.
 About 60 tries per the first day from one laptop over mobile internet with a huge latency.
 1000 computers would make 60000 password tries per day.

 10 minutes is default minimum delay in Ghost project.
 Default minimum delay set by express-brute is 500 milliseconds and maximum delay 15 minutes with 2 free tries.
 I didn't test, but it would allow about 500 password tries per day from one computer.
 It is not safe!
 Especially, if this attack is a part of a bigger plan.